Tornadoes In Tennessee Kill At Least 19 And Cause Widespread Damage In Nashville

 Nashville is hurting, and our community has been devastated.
 My heart goes out to those who have lost loved ones.
 Be sure to lend a helping hand to a neighbor in need, and let's come together as a community once more.
 Together, we will get through this and come out stronger.— Mayor John Cooper (@JohnCooper4Nash) March 3, 2020

-Reporter Blake Farmer of NPR member station WLRN described a scene on Morning Edition of debris strewn across one section of East Nashville.
+Reporter Blake Farmer of NPR member station WPLN, reporting for Morning Edition, described debris strewn across one section of East Nashville.

 "Just debris everywhere, roofs that are gone, windows that have been blown out a good part of an old historic church that's laying in the street as rubble, a few buildings that have basically collapsed," Farmer said.
 "I'm looking down an alley, they're power lines just all netted over the alley and pieces of metal roofing and all sort of debris hanging everywhere."